Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

       Item: "gray_stained_glass_pane"
       # The custom model data of the item, -1 is disabled.
       Custom-Model-Data: -1
+      # The item model, Mojang introduced this in 1.21.4... this replaces custom model data!
+      # Set this to blank for it to do nothing.
+      Model:
+        # The namespace i.e. nexo
+        Namespace: ""
+        # The id i.e. emerald_helmet
+        Id: ""
+  # Settings related to animations...
+  Animation:
+    # This is only when an animation starts.
+    Name: "Rolling your prize..."
   PhysicalKey:
     # Name of the Key.
     Name: "<bold><green>Basic Crate Key</bold>"